FreddyVRetro/ISA-PicoMEM/README.md

 I consider this as still Beta, because the I/O Port is not yet configurable and need some experience to have it working.

-How to use it :
+**How to use it :**
 - Create a wifi.txt file with the SSID in the first line and the Password in the 2nd line
 - use ne2000.com 8Bit (command line : ne2000 0x60 0x3 0x300) or pm2000 (command line : pm2000 0x60)
 - The PicoMEM can't tell if the connection fail and does not try to re connect.
 - The Wifi Access point need to be relatively close to increase the chance of connection success.
-The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)
+The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)<br />

 ## Tested machines
 - IBM 5150, 5160, 5170 : All Ok, except keyboard not responding on 5170.